FAQ

 A: Below are general guidelines for cleaning our wool rugs;

-Note: Bleach, ammonia, or high pH soaps/cleaners will strip the natural oils, fade/bleed colors, and damage fibers.
+Select a pH-neutral, wool-specific detergent or mild, clear (no color or dye) dish soap.
+Bleach, ammonia, or high pH soaps/cleaners will strip the natural oils, fade/bleed colors, and damage fibers.

 Test for Colorfastness: Always test a new cleaning solution on a small, hidden corner of the rug by dabbing it with a white cloth.
 If any color bleeds onto the cloth, avoid using water-based cleaning products.

 Rinse & Dry: Blot with clean water or a damp towel to remove all soapy residue.
-Dry the rug completely flat with good air circulation within 24 hours to prevent mold and mildew
+Dry the rug completely flat with good air circulation within 24 hours to prevent mold and mildew.